Adults (18 plus) $25

 Follow Banks Peninsula on Facebook and Instagram for upcoming posts on these awesome artists.

-Celebrity chef Simon Gault gave Banks Peninsula hospitality a big thumbs up when he visited earlier in 2019, and is stoked to be joining us at the festival to judge the Mystery Box Cook Off.
+Celebrity chef Simon Gault gave Banks Peninsula hospitality a big thumbs up when he visited in January 2019, and is stoked to be joining us as a judge at this year’s Mystery Box Cook Off.
+The Mystery Box Cook Off will see three talented chefs create a plate using local Banks Peninsula produce.

 Orton Bradley Park, home to the Banks Peninsula Festival, is a 30-minute drive from Christchurch.